 2. Setting Up the Game

-• Team Mode: Students collaborate to answer questions correctly.
+- Team Mode: Students collaborate to answer questions.

-Picking the right mode depends on whether you want to encourage teamwork, friendly competition, or individual mastery.
+Selecting the right mode can encourage teamwork, friendly competition, or individual mastery.

 3. Running the Game